 Project Team experience in Risk Management is the most crucial factor for success.

-Risk Management is not one person show.
+Risk Management is not a one-person show.
 It is not a task for a project manager.
 I doubt that even your huge personal experience in project management can compensate for the team’s input.

 Don’t try even to do it alone if your team is unaware of risk management approaches.
 Educating them will be a much more efficient investment of your time.